Do you want your tribe to share the same cool email addresses suffix like @smith.org, @smith.family, @thesmithes.club… ?

 SPF records :

-But to be able to send from this address you will have to set anti-spam records on the DNS to pass through spam filters : this is called SPF (Sender Policy Framework).
+To pass through spam filters sending emails from this domain, you will have to set anti-spam records on the DNS : this is called SPF (Sender Policy Framework).

-The principle is simple : this is a TXT record on the myfunky.family domain which contains the email providers allowed to send emails with this domain.
+The principle is straightforward : this is a TXT record on the smith.org domain which contains the email providers allowed to send emails with this domain.
 For instance if some members use Gmail and others Yahoo Mail, you need to include both _spf.google.com and _spf.mail.yahoo.com to this list (exact values are provided by each mail provider).

 Steps for each family member